Subtransmission Grid Control via Online Feedback Optimization: Results

 \section{Results}

-In this section, we use the Unicorn 7019 benchmark to validate our \ac{OFO} controller and showcase its performance.
-We show simulations for both tasks (\emph{Optimal and Safe Curtailment} and \emph{Providing Auxiliary Services}).
-Furthermore, as a benchmark, we simulate our controller with perfect model knowledge to show the effect of the approximations we made.
-Also, we show the tracking performance of the \ac{OFO} controller, i.e., how closely it tracks the grand-truth time-varying optimum, and compare it to the state-of-the-art which is curtailing injection at a fixed level.
-Finally, we present the influence of the tuning matrix $G$ on the tap changer behavior.
+In this section, the Unicorn 7019 benchmark is used to validate the \ac{OFO} controller and showcase its performance.
+Simulations for both tasks (\textbf{Optimal and Safe Curtailment} and \textbf{Voltage support}) are shown.
+The effect of the approximate model information is discussed by comparing its performance with the case with perfect model knowledge.
+The tracking performance of the \ac{OFO} controller is shown, i.e., how closely it tracks the time-varying solution of the \ac{OPF}, and it is compared to the current practice of curtailing injection at a fixed level.
+Finally, the influence of the tuning parameter $G$ on the tap changer behavior is presented.